 Michael Moore obviously admires what he perceives as our more liberal and socialist ways, but in Bowling for Columbine, he perhaps goes too far when he suggests Canadians are so unafraid of crime they don't lock their doors.

 Canada is a relatively safe country to visit.
 As compared to the U.S., violent crime rates, such as homicide, aggravated assault, and robbery are dramatically lower.

 But some crime categories see Canada's numbers actually higher, such as property and car theft.
 (Crime Comparisons between Canada & the U.S. by Maire Gannon for Statistics Canada)

 If you are visiting Canada, especially a big city, like Toronto or Montreal, don't have any false ideas of safety.
-Keep your wallet secure, keep your eyes open to scams and lock your doors - like we do.Continue to 5 of 10 below.
+Keep your wallet secure, keep your eyes open to scams, and lock your doors.Continue to 5 of 10 below.

 05 of 10